coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 points at an exceptional rate.
 Except for what is noted here, fast healing is like natural healing.

-At the beginning of each of the creature's turns, it heals a certain number of hit points (defined in its description).
+At the beginning of each of the creature’s turns, it heals a certain number of hit points (defined in its description).

 Unlike regeneration, fast healing does not allow a creature to regrow or